rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 This is especially interesting as we can enrich rendering with e.g. awareness of the viewport and make it even more lazy see [viewport-priority]().

-## RenderCallback
+## Use a renderCallback to run post render processes (`renderCallback`)

- A notification channel of `*rxFor` that the fires when rendering is done.
+ A notification channel of `*rxLet` that the fires when rendering is done.

- This enables developers to perform actions based on rendering timings e.g. checking the DOM for the final height or sending a the LCP time to the server.
+ This enables developers to perform actions based on rendering timings e.g. checking the DOM for the final height or send the LCP time to a tracking server.

  It is also possible to use the renderCallback in order to determine if a view should be visible or not.
  This way developers can hide a display as long as it has not finished rendering and e.g show a loading spinner.